 Tip: As in the rest of Italy, don’t forget to book a table in advance.
 It’s possible there won’t be any free seats when you arrive for dinner spontaneously.
 And if you need inspiration on what food to order, maybe my article on Italian cuisine will help you.

-One of the best things to do in Cinque Terre is book a boat tour.
+It's actually one of the best things to do in Cinque Terre.
 Not only you won’t have to endure the crammed trains and streets, but you will also have a unique view of the villages from the sea.
 It’s not possible to rent a boat, as it’s a national park, however, you can book a tour and just enjoy the scenery.
 Private boat tour costs approximately 650 EUR (548 GBP / 757 USD).
 Another option is to rent a kayak and explore the shores on your own.
-Either way, the reliable company for rentals and tours, which we used was Cinque Terre Dal Mare
+Either way, the reliable company for rentals and tours, which we used was Cinque Terre Dal Mare.

 This post may contain affiliate links.
 We earn a small commission if you make bookings through my links, at no additional cost to you.
 This helps us keep this blog free, thank you!